 2008: 1.4726 2008: 1.4097

-The deadline for filing a U.S. tax return is typically April 15, and Americans residing in the United States must file an extension of time to file (Form 4868) by April 15.
+The deadline for filing a U.S. tax return is typically April 15, and Americans residing in the United States must file by April 15th, an extension of time to file (Form 4868).
 Taxpayers who file an extension request timely can receive an extension through October 15.

 Horton Tax Services automatically files extensions for our current client list on April 15, June 15, and October 15, in order to allow us time to complete all of our clients’ tax returns.
-If we have completed your 2011 U.S. tax return, you are automatically on our extension list for 2012, and do not need to contact us or do anything in order to receive an extension.
+If we have completed your prior year U.S. tax return, you are automatically on our extension list for the current year return, and do not need to contact us or do anything in order to receive an extension.

-The form must be received by the Detroit IRS office by June 30 each year.
-The address is on the first page of form 90.22.1
+The form must be electronically received by (FinCEN) The Financial Crimes Enforcement Network by June 30 each year.
+The link to file this form is: http://bsaefiling.fincen.treas.gov/main.html

 To properly fill out the FBAR, you must collect the following information: